Implementing PolyChromatic PitchColor with MIDI

 My workaround is to export each page of the score as an SVG (scalable vector graphics) file and import/place it into Affinity Designer ($50).
 Vector graphics editing enables the creation of colorized noteheads and symbol shapes.
 But with this method, the color rendering looks fairly dull on a digital display.
 I wonder if this has something to do with the superimposed layering that these type of editors use; or maybe they were optimized for print media.
 I am still trying to figure out how to get a vivid, LED-like display of colorized noteheads.

 Affinity Designer or Illustrator can also import PDF files and this might be an easy method to colorize polychromatic scores created within any monochromatic music notation software – or to modify formerly chromatic compositions.

 I wonder if a better color rendering solution could eventually come from video editing software.
 Super Ultra High Definition (SUHD) 4k,12-bit resolution images have the capacity to display over 68 billion colors – far greater than print-derived color formats.
-One option might be DaVinci Resolve (free standard version; $300 full version).
+One option might be DaVinci Resolve (free standard version).

 We now have static, page by page, digital displays of music notation via tablets.
 I am curious if it possible to implement dynamic displays which advance upcoming notation images in response to the music being played – like a video file.